Cawinchan/Synthequil/README.md

 # Synthequil
-Audio Demixing project for Theory of Deep Learning SUTD

 Challenge: Can we take an audio file with 4 instuments played together and output 4 audio files of each seperate instrument